Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in /tmp
+Delete the file betty that is in /tmp/my_first_directory